 Why would anyone want to link to your blog after getting a cold email request?
 I know I wouldn’t.

 To get your blog and name “out there” you need to use repetition.

 That means your name needs to visible on many fronts.

 Start with a well-thought-out comment on their blog.
 Then follow that up with a Tweet or response to a Tweet of theirs.
 Then send them a non-committal email.

 Repeat this cycle over and over until it’s obvious that they know your name.

 Once you have gone through this effort, THEN ask them how you can help them in one way or another.

 How can you give them value?
-Why should they link to your content?
+Why should they link to your information?

-Does your content deserve links from a top blog?
+Does your information deserve links from a top blog?
 Is it THAT good?